-This Ferrari 250 GT Series II Cabriolet is not currently available.
-Please contact us using the form below if you require any further information on this particular Ferrari 250 GT Series II Cabriolet.
+This Ferrari 250 GT Series II Cabriolet is no longer available.
+Please contact us for any further information you may require.

 Introduced in 1960, the Series II 250 GT Pininfarina represented Ferrari's increasing tendency towards production road cars, both to showcase the technology tested in racing, and to provide income to support racing.
 The cars were elegant, understated, and luxurious.
 They were available as both open and closed cars.
 Fitted with the powerful 3-litre V-12, the 250 GT is in many ways the quintessential classic Ferrari.
 The cabriolets, with their fully lined tops, provide generous space for both passengers and luggage.